ambus/shoperintegration/README.md

 * [X] repair webpack build
 * [X] add service to get token from shoper api
 * [ ] add shoperStock service
+    - [x] get the connection token
+    - [x] retry if catch error
     - [X] if catch error retry run task the specified numbers of times
-    - [ ] if retry run always return error send @ to specific persons - from config
+    - [ ] if task always return error send @ to specific persons - from config
     - [ ] get item form shoper to compare
     - [ ] compare item form shoper with item from input file
     - [ ] if there are differenct send new data to shoper